xeniatay/wkrpt400-wanderable-documentation/README.md

 The underscore was more important pre-less-rails, when we were compiling LESS files manually in our local environments.
 Underscores signify LESS partials, which we do not want compiled.

 However, less-rails and the asset pipeline now handle that without any worry on our end.
 Our files are currently in a mixed syntax, some with and without prepended `_`, and some hyphenated and some underscored.
 It would be nice to someday agree on a convention and rename all files to follow it.

+**JS file names**

+The Javascript files currently use `_` as delimiters, and good practice is to name the JS file the same thing as the view file.
+This gets confusing if there are two views in different directories with the same name (_form, etc.) so use your discretion and grep accordingly.

 ### Wanderable Site Layouts
 - public